ycrangelo/MarketPlace-Backend/README.md

 - **P2P Transactions**: Buyers and sellers interact directly—no central product inventory.
 - **User Roles**: Register as buyer or seller.
 Admin panel for moderation (optional).
-- **Offer/Bid System**: Sellers post offers, buyers post bids—matches are negotiated peer-to-peer.
+- **Offer/Bid System ( to be implement )**: Sellers post offers, buyers post bids—matches are negotiated peer-to-peer.
 - **Transaction History**: Records of completed deals.
-- **Notifications**: Real-time alerts for new offers, bids, and transaction updates.
+- **Notifications ( to be implement )**: Real-time alerts for new offers, bids, and transaction updates.
 - **Robust Error Handling**: Standard HTTP status codes and clear JSON error messages.

 ## Technology Stack